igncp/environment/other/setup-checklist.md

 ## Host-only

+- Try to find the BIOS key by selectively pressing less keys once it works
 - If possible and Linux, setup Live USB with latest version
+- Setup what happens when clicking the switch button or when closing the lid
 - Install password manager
 - Synchronize browser
 - Install cloud storage